chadsec1/decoyim/THREAT_MODEL.md

 checksums which can give a small amount of additional security.

 In order to protect against builds with injected code of some kind, we use reproducible builds to reduce the trust necessary in the build systems.
-Finally, the CoyIM project is open source, and both the code itself and the recipes for building the binary distributions are publicly available and easily inspected.
+Finally, the DecoyIM project is open source, and both the code itself and the recipes for building the binary distributions are publicly available and easily inspected.
 In this way, we mitigate the risk that the project developers could do something hostile.
 Together, reproducible builds and open source should minimize the amount of trust in the project team needed.
 The open source distribution also makes it possible for technically minded